 \end{proposition}

 Note that $\tau(p)$ only depends on $p^2$.
-From the power counting theorem, only the two and four point melonic diagrams diverge, and then require renormalization.
-Moreover, in the deep UV limit, the knowledge of the counter-terms allows to compute the beta functions.
-As we will see, the unitary symmetry of the action, explicitly broken by the kinetic kernel imply the existence of a strong relation between four and two point functions through the standard Ward-Takahashi identity.
+From the power counting theorem, only the two and four-point melonic diagrams diverge and then require renormalization.
+Moreover, in the deep UV limit, the knowledge of the counter-terms allows computing the beta functions.
+As we will see, the unitary symmetry of the action, explicitly broken by the kinetic kernel implies the existence of a strong relation between four and two-point functions through the standard Ward-Takahashi identity.
 More precisely, we have the following statement:

 \begin{proposition} \textbf{Zero-momenta Ward identity.} Let $\gamma^{(4)}:=\Gamma^{(4)}_{\vec{0},\vec{0},\vec{0},\vec{0}}$ be the zero momenta 1PI melonic $4$-point function.
 In the continuum limit, $\gamma^{(4)}$ is related to the first derivative of the $2$-point melonic function $\Gamma^{(2)}(\vec{p}\,)$ as: